Ty France Player Props: Mariners vs. Giants

 Ty France At The Plate

-- France leads Seattle in slugging percentage (.401) thanks to 29 extra-base hits.
+- France leads Seattle with a slugging percentage of .401, fueled by 29 extra-base hits.

-- In 27 games this year (33.3%), France has picked up an RBI, and in seven of those games (8.6%) he had more than one.
+- In 68.3% of his 82 games this season, France has picked up at least one hit.
+He's also had 23 multi-hit games.

+- France has had an RBI in 27 games this year (32.9%), including seven multi-RBI outings (8.5%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.